DylanLRPollock/Monkey-Head-Project/README.md

 offers a **Tools** menu.
 From there you can reopen the license dialog or view a summary of bundled prompts and memory files.

+### Customizing prompts and personalities

+Prompt templates live in `prompts/pygpt_prompts.csv`.
+You can add new rows to extend the list of actions the AI can assume.
+Each row contains the name of the prompt, the instruction text, and a flag used by the project.
+After updating the CSV file, copy the additions into `monkey_head/pygpt_net/data/prompts.csv` so they are included at runtime.

+Predefined character presets are stored under `monkey_head/pygpt_net/data/config/presets`.
+These JSON files define the AI and user names along with a short starter prompt.
+Adding your own file here makes the new personality available in the interface.

 ### CLI Helper Scripts

 Two convenience wrappers simplify common tasks on Unix systems. `run.sh`